Ana Maria Restrepo Acevedo

 I use different measurements at tree-level and based on statistical analysis, remote sensing data, and numerical models scale to a larger level.
 I collect and process different types of data such as meteorological, bio-geochemistry, energy, and water fluxes to determine the potential sources causing stress in vegetation.
 I am addressing this question by combining high-frequency resolution data of evapotranspiration with self-made transpiration Granier-Style sensors deployed in the field, and other in situ measurements of stem water potential and water sources used by vegetation using d18O and d2H isotopes analysis.

-Mort Neff Graduate Student Research - The University of Michigan (2019)
+Mort Neff Graduate Student Research - University of Michigan (2019)

-External Research Grant Matching Funds - The University of Texas (2019)
+External Research Grant Matching Funds - The University of Texas at Austin (2019)

-Dr. Ralph E. Bennett Endowment Fund - The University of Michigan (2018)
+Dr. Ralph E. Bennett Endowment Fund - University of Michigan (2018)

 Academic Excellence - LaSalle (2013)